epfl-lara/stainless/core/src/sphinx/installation.rst

 **Where to find generated files**

-The compilation will automatically generate the bash script ``frontends/scalac/target/universal/stage/bin/stainless-scalac`` that uses the ``scalac`` compiler as frontend.
+The compilation will automatically generate the bash script ``stainless-dotty`` (and the Scala2 one ``stainless-scalac``).

-You may want to introduce a soft-link from ``frontends/scalac/target/universal/stage/bin/stainless-scalac`` to a file called ``stainless``:
+You may want to introduce a soft-link from to a file called ``stainless``:

 .. code-block:: bash

+  $ ln -s frontends/dotty/target/universal/stage/bin/stainless-dotty stainless

+and, for the Scala2 version of the front end,

-  $ ln -s frontends/scalac/target/universal/stage/bin/stainless-scalac stainless
+  $ ln -s frontends/scalac/target/universal/stage/bin/stainless-scalac stainless-scalac-old

 Analogous scripts work for various platforms and allow additional control over the execution, such as passing JVM arguments or system properties:

 .. code-block:: bash

-  $ frontends/scalac/target/universal/stage/bin/stainless-scalac -Dscalaz3.debug.load=true -J-Xmx6G --help
+  $ stainless -Dscalaz3.debug.load=true -J-Xmx6G --help

 Note that Stainless is organized as a structure of several projects.
-The main project lives in ``core`` while the two available frontends can be found in ``frontends/scalac`` and ``frontends/dotty``.
+The main project lives in ``core`` while the two available frontends can be found in ``frontends/dotty`` (and ``frontends/scalac``).
 From a user point of view, this should most of the time be transparent and the build command should take care of everything.

 Build from Source on Windows 10
 -------------------------------